Hearen/Sniffer/README.md

 * filtering can also be used after data collection

 # Additional
-This little tool is just a toy stuff completed in a Security Class, so there might be some errors or incompleteness.
+This little tool is just a toy stuff completed in a Security Class, so there might be some errors or incompleteness; so if you would like to have some discussion with me or correct some bad points inside, please do not hesitate to contact me.
+* Author: LHearen
+* E-mail: LHearen@126.com